Parental Leave

 Benefits (e.g. medical, dental, life)

-All Benefit coverage continues while on leave, regular employee contributions will be taken through payroll.
+All Benefit coverage continues while on leave, regular employee contributions will be taken through payroll

 Adjunct employees would be direct billed for benefits

-Vacation vacation time will continue to accrue while on leave
+Vacation Vacation time will continue to accrue while on leave

 If an employee's disability crosses into a new fiscal year, they may not use the new accrual until the physically return to work

-New York State Disability and Paid Family Leave benefits are only provided for total leave, which means an employee may not perform any RIT related work including emails during the disability or family leave.
+FMLA, New York State Disability and Paid Family Leave benefits are only provided for total leave, which means an employee may not perform any RIT related work including emails during the FMLA, disability or family leave.

 While on leave, you are required to communicate to your manager and Prudential all updates to your leave status including any leave extension dates and expected return to work dates.
 You are responsible for making sure your physician completes and returns all required documentation on a timely basis to Prudential.